Welcome to the News and Discussion section of CosmologyScience.com

 In terms of a horse race, I am rather delighted to report that as of August 2015, this Cosmology blog passed Scientific American’s Cosmology Blog in popularity !

-Indeed, it comes in reliably third (and first in Google, Yahoo, Bing and most other search engines) in a clean web search (no-cache, no-cookies) for “best Cosmology Blog.”
+Indeed, it comes in reliably at least third (and first in Google, Yahoo, Bing and most other search engines) in a clean web search (no-cache, no-cookies) for “best Cosmology Blog.”

-The website is free, has no popups or spam and we seriously protect your privacy.
+The website is free, has no popups or spam and we seriously protect your privacy; we do NOT sell your private personal information.

 We are now slowly adding relevant ads for high quality books and other things helpful to understanding and enjoying science-based cosmology in part because it may help defray some expense of maintaining this website for you.